deepu2010/Fullerton_chat-Software-Architecture/README.md

 5. Messages should be secured.

 # Description:
-We created a new software architecture for fullerton_chat system, which helps the student and staffs to communicate with each other through instant messaging platform.
+We created a new software architecture for **fullerton_chat (similar to whatsapp) system**, which helps the student and staffs to communicate with each other through instant messaging platform.

 # Simple Context Diagram of our Fchat System:
 ![Context Diagram](https://raw.githubusercontent.com/deepu2010/Fullerton_chat-Software-Architecture/master/Fchat%20context%20diagram.JPG)